open-craft/taxonomy-sample-data/README.md

 ### Getting Started

-1. To begin, clone this repo inside a directory so it can be accessed from within the devstack (eg: `/edx/src/`)
+1. To begin, clone this repo to your host computer.
+   * If you use Tutor devstack, mount it using this comamnd:
+     ```
+     tutor mounts add cms:/host/path/to/taxonomy-sample-data:/openedx/taxonomy-sample-data
+     ```
-1. Set the `TAXONOMY_SAMPLE_PATH` variable inside the `generate.py` file to point to the cloned repo inside your devstack/tutor environment, eg: `/edx/src/taxonomy-sample-data`
+   * If you use "devstack", put the cloned repo inside a directory so it can be accessed from within the devstack (eg: `/edx/src/`), and set the `TAXONOMY_SAMPLE_PATH` variable inside the `generate.py` file to point to the cloned repo inside your devstack/tutor environment, eg: `/edx/src/taxonomy-sample-data`
 1. Set the `USER_EMAIL` variable in `generate.py` to the user the courses/units will be created under.
 It defaults to `edx@example.com`.
 1. (Optional) If you would not like to include taxonomy data from real world examples, such as:
     - [Open Canada Taxonomy](https://open.canada.ca/data/en/dataset/6093c709-2a0d-4c23-867e-27987a79212c/resource/0a120b15-9708-4d8a-8af2-2431c4540c0b)